hmdi225/rrg/README.md

 # rrg
-Welcome to the Red River Gorge arches
+Welcome to Arches in the Red River Gorge